FAA says Boeing 737 Max 9 aircraft will be grounded until it is "satisfied they are safe"

 In the U.S., only Alaska Airlines and United Airlines use the Boeing 737 Max 9 aircraft.

 Alaska Airlines temporarily grounded its entire 737-9 MAX fleet, pending inspections, the company said.
-The airline on Saturday said it had canceled 160 flights, impacting roughly 23,000 passengers.
+The airline on Saturday said it had canceled 160 flights, impacting roughly 23,000 passengers, and another 170 flights on Sunday, impacting about 23,000 passengers.

+"We expect additional significant cancellations through the first half of the week," the airline said Sunday night.

 United Airlines also grounded its entire fleet of 737 Max 9 jets, the company said.
 The company has 79 of the planes.